Search

 Multiple standards may apply to the same product if a single standard does not address all relevant essential requirements.

-Note: The full text of European standards can only be purchased from a national standardisation body.
-The following site of CEN (the European standardisation organisation) provides links to the national standardisations’ bodies’ websites.
+Note: The following site of CEN (the European standardisation organisation) provides links to the national standardisations’ bodies’ websites.
 In addition, the China Standards Information Services Network can be used to access European standards.

 Carry out the pre-production risk management